coletree/coletree.github.io/source/_posts/人生随想/the-beauty-of-the-code.md

 ---
-title: " The beauty of the code\t\t"
+title: " The beauty of the code"
 url: 261.html
 id: 261
 categories: